onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

-When the contract uses the timestamp to seed a random number, the miner can actually post a timestamp within 12 minutes of the block being validated, effectively allowing the miner to precompute an option more favorable to their chances in the lottery.
+When the contract uses the timestamp to seed a random number, the miner can actually post a timestamp within 30 seconds of the block being validating, effectively allowing the miner to precompute an option more favorable to their chances in the lottery.
 Timestamps are not random and should not be used in that context.

-### 12-minute Rule
+### *30-second Rule*

-When evaluating timestamp usage, a general rule of thumb is:
+A general rule of thumb in evaluating timestamp usage is:

-**If the contract function can tolerate a 12-minute drift in time, it use safe to use `block.timestamp`**
+#### If the contract function can tolerate a [30-second]((https://ethereum.stackexchange.com/questions/5924/how-do-ethereum-mining-nodes-maintain-a-time-consistent-with-the-network/5931#5931)) drift in time, it use safe to use `block.timestamp`

-If the occurence of a time-dependent event can vary by 12-minutes and maintain integrity, it is safe to use a timestamp.
-This includes the ending time of an auction, start and finish of registration periods, etc.
+If the scale of your time-dependent event can vary by 30-seconds and maintain integrity, it is safe to use a timestamp.
+This includes things like ending of auctions, registration periods, etc.

 ### Caution using `block.number` as a timestamp